R (single album): Songs

 The single album opens with "On the Ground", an electropop, pop rock and pop song with synth-pop elements and an EDM-inspired beat, complemented by a simple guitar.
 The track features wispy, melodic verses accompanied by "breathy" vocals, angelic bridge, chorus that boasts the dance-pop punch and Rosé's high note at the end.
-The track sees Rosé reflecting on her life as a global K-pop superstar and she realizes what really matters in her life already lies within herself.
+The track sees Rosé reflecting on her life as a global K-pop superstar and she realises what really matters in her life already lies within herself.

 In an interview with StyleCaster, the singer spoke candidly about the personal inspiration behind the track.
 She explained, "From when I was a trainee, I lived day to day, running towards my dreams.
 Once in a while, there are moments where I’d question my motives, and I think the lyrics express this really well.
 I think this is something to learn from as well."
 True to her roots, "On the Ground" is a homage to her youth.
 A love letter to her time as a young girl spending hours playing instruments with big dreams of sharing her art with the world.
 The second track, "Gone" is a soft rock and indie rock ballad underlaid with an electric guitar.
 Pertaining to a mellow vibe, the production of the song features a "stripped-back" sound and built around strummed guitar chords.
 The track is a heartfelt break-up song about someone who still has feelings for their ex who moved on.
 Rosé's smooth voice evokes a palpable, but relatable, sense of heartbreak.